 Clean Up Microsoft Office using OffScrub VBScript

-Some of the advantages in using OffScrub are the ability to remove Office standalone products which you would not be able to do if you were running the Fixit tool and also the possibility of automation using the command line.
-For the more advanced user, you can also see the different removal stages in real time which is very helpful in pinpointing the cause of uninstallation problems.
+Some of the advantages of using OffScrub are the ability to remove Office standalone products which you would not be able to do if you were running the Fixit tool and also the possibility of automation using the command line.
+For the more advanced user, you can also see the different removal stages in real time which could be helpful in pinpointing the cause of uninstallation problems.

 Erase Microsoft Office using Remove Office 2007 / 2010

-A software company name “Refuse to Suffer” has created two free dedicated tools to clean up Microsoft Office 2007 and 2010 when the normal uninstallation procedure fails.
+A software developer called “Refuse to Suffer” created two free dedicated tools to clean up Microsoft Office 2007 and 2010 when the normal uninstallation procedure fails.
+The developer and its website are gone now but the tools still exist.
 All you need to do is run the programs as admin and click the Go button.

-There are a few important warnings that you should know before using the Remove Office 2007 or Remove Office 2010 tool.
+There are a few things you should know before using the Remove Office 2007 or Remove Office 2010 tool.
 First of all, the tool automatically restarts your computer after completing the removal process so make sure you’ve already saved and closed any other running files.
-It should not be used when you have two different versions of Microsoft Office installed on the computer.
-Let’s say you want to remove Office 2010 and keep Microsoft Office 2013.
-By using the tool to remove Office 2010, it will cause problems to Office 2013 because the tool isn’t programmed to keep the important commonly shared files.
+Also, it should not be used when you have two different versions of Microsoft Office installed on the computer because the tool isn’t programmed to keep the important commonly shared files.

-Get rid of Microsoft Office using Third Party Uninstall Utility
+Get rid of Microsoft Office using a Third Party Uninstall Utility

-While there are many third party software uninstaller utilities, we recommend two of the best in the industry which are Total Uninstall and Revo Uninstaller Pro.
-This is because they are reliable, reputable, have a feature to analyze leftover files/folders/registry entries based on a given path, and automatically create backup so that the forced uninstall can be restored.
-The only drawback is they are shareware but both offer 30 days fully functional trial.
+While there are many third party software uninstaller utilities, we recommend one of the best around which is Revo Uninstaller Pro.
+It’s reliable and has a feature to analyze leftover files/folders/registry entries based on a given path, and automatically creates a backup so that the forced uninstall can be restored.
+The only drawback is Revo Uninstaller Pro is shareware but it offers a 30 day fully functional trial.

 1. Download Revo Uninstaller Pro and install.

-2. Run Revo Uninstaller Pro and click the “Forced Uninstall” button.
+2. Run Revo Uninstaller Pro and double click the Office entry in the list.
+If you can’t find an entry for Office, click the “Forced Uninstall” button.

-4. Revo Uninstaller Pro will then attempt to uninstall Office.
-After it’s finished uninstalling Office, the program will scan for leftover files, folders and registry items which you can review and delete if you want.
+4. Revo Uninstaller Pro will create a registry backup and a system restore point.
+It will first attempt to uninstall Office with any selected official uninstaller.
+Click Scan and the program will scan for leftover files, folders and registry items which you can review and delete if you want.